 In the months of procrastination that I endured before shattering the final misconceptions and eating normally, I used to imagine that if I woke up in a thin, healthy body, I could do it.
 I would go out with friends, laugh, have the time of my life, and eat like a normal person.
 I could do that.

 But there was a problem: I would not wake up thin the next day; I would wake up fat, isolated and unfit, just as I had been the day before.
-I would wake up and all of the damage that excessive junk food consumption had caused would still be present in my life.
-I believed I would have to go through a long weight loss phase, before I would be at a weight that I was proud of.
-I was scared to endure this without the one thing I thought could help me to cope.
+I would wake up –and all of the damage that excessive deceptive food consumption had caused would still be present in my life.
+It seemed as though I would have to go through a long, drawn-out weight loss phase, before I would be at a weight that I was proud of.

 Rather than the terror that comes with seeing your figure lurch upwards through clothing sizes, there is a confidence in knowing that you have solved this thing: an unimaginable joy in knowing that you are returning to a healthy physique easily.

-When you eat regular, honest semi-nourishing meals, even when overweight or obese, it feels like, from day one, that your body is coming alive; like you have escaped from a giant prison and are running down the hill to freedom.
+When you eat regular, nourishing, flavor-honest meals, even when overweight or obese, it feels like, from day one, that your body is coming alive; as if you have escaped from a giant prison and are running down the hill to freedom.
 With each step you shed the lethargy and depression, becoming more energized and alert than the day before.
 Every cell in your body becomes revitalized.
 Shame and self-hatred are replaced by excitement; the anticipation of life.

 Can you imagine how much more time you have for living, once this ‘problem’ is set aside?
 Do you know what it’s like not to have to spend evenings researching obsessively for a solution, desperately hunting for the way out of your prison?